guidepup/guidepup.dev/docs/guides/manual-voiceover-setup.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-If [`@guidepup/setup`](https://github.com/guidepup/setup) cannot be used for your MacOS workflow, these guides instruct how to set up your MacOS environment manually for VoiceOver automation.
+If [`@guidepup/setup`](https://github.com/guidepup/setup) cannot be used for your macOS workflow, these guides explain how to set up your machine manually for VoiceOver automation.

 ## Local Setup